-- Wolves (except in the Douglas Island Management Area of Unit 1C) must be sealed within 30 days after the close of the season. - Unit 1C, Douglas Island: all trappers must register with ADF&G prior to trapping wolves; a trapper who takes a wolf in the management area must report the harvest to ADF&G Division of Wildlife Conservation in Douglas within 48 hours of taking the wolf and present the hide for sealing within 5 days. - Unit 1C, Gustavus: all trappers must register with ADF&G prior to trapping wolves.
+- Wolves (except in Unit 1C-Douglas Island Management Area, and Unit 2) must be sealed within 30 days after the close of the season. - Unit 1C, Douglas Island: all trappers must register with ADF&G prior to trapping wolves; a trapper who takes a wolf in the management area must report the harvest to ADF&G Division of Wildlife Conservation in Douglas within 48 hours of taking the wolf and present the hide for sealing within 5 days. - Unit 1C, Gustavus: all trappers must register with ADF&G prior to trapping wolves.
 Additional restrictions listed on pg.
-21. - You may not shoot or assist in shooting a wolf until after 3:00 a.m. following the day in which you have flown in an airplane.
+21. - Unit 2: wolves taken in Unit 2 must be sequentially numbered or marked by the trapper, the trapper must call the ADF&G Ketchikan office at (907) 225-2475 within 7 days of take to report the date and location of take, and all hides must be sealed within 15 days of take. - You may not shoot or assist in shooting a wolf until after 3:00 a.m. following the day in which you have flown in an airplane.
 However, you may shoot a wolf caught in a trap or snare on the same day you have flown.

 AREA OPEN SEASON LIMIT

-11.11.4.05 N. 4.
-A. OO N. 11 11

-Units 1, 3-5 Nov 1 - Apr 30 No limit
+Units 1, 3-5 Nov 1 - Apr 30 .No limit

 Unit 2 Nov 15 - Mar 31 No limit